 - The hard truth: People can’t read your mind.
-If you want to celebrate small, i or big or not at all, it’s on you to plan it or at least verbalize your own expectations for your day.
+If you want to celebrate small, big, or not at all, it’s on you to plan it or at least verbalize your own expectations for your day.

-- I donate to my favorite non-profit.
+- Donate to a non-profit.
 Every year on my birthday I donate to KIVA, my favorite charity, and pick female entrepreneurs to sponsor.
 I also ask friends and family to donate to them instead of getting me gifts.
+You can even volunteer if you want.
 Do you have a favorite charity?
 Find one you love on your birthday!

-- I love to reflect on learning.
-Every year I sit down with my journal and think about what I have learned over the past year.
-Last year I wrote a post called “20 Key Lessons I Learned in My 20s.”
+- Reflect on learning.
+Every year I sit down with my birthday journal and self-reflect on the 4 questions above.
+Last year I even wrote a post called “20 Key Lessons I Learned in My 20s.”
 Check it out: